 MTT and the Orchestra have been praised for innovative programming, enhancing the orchestral concert experience with multimedia and creative staging, showcasing the works of American composers, and attracting new audiences for orchestral music, both at home in Davies Symphony Hall and through the Orchestra’s extensive media projects.
-In the 2013-14 season he led the SFS in a 3-week exploration of the music of Benjamin Britten, in concerts pairing some of Beethoven’s infrequently performed works alongside recent compositions by Bay Area composer and electronica artist Mason Bates, and performances of major works by Antheil, Bartók, Berlioz, Brahms, Debussy, Ives, Steven Mackey, Mahler, Mozart, Prokofiev, Rachmaninoff, and Schumann.
-In 2012, Tilson Thomas and the San Francisco Symphony presented a landmark two-week American Mavericks Festival, a celebration of America’s maverick musical heritage of the 20th century, and toured nationally with all-American Mavericks repertoire, including four concerts at Carnegie Hall.
+In the 2014-15 season he and the SFS launched SoundBox, a new, experimental concert space and live music series backstage at Davies Symphony Hall that was received with capacity crowds and national critical acclaim.
+MTT closes out his 20th season with the SFS with a Beethoven Festival featuring three weeks of concerts, each focusing on a major hallmark of the composer’s career: the extraordinary Missa solemnis in a new semi-staged production, concert performances of Beethoven’s only opera Fidelio, and a recreation of the famous four-hour 1808 Vienna Theater an der Wien marathon concert that introduced the world to five of the composer’s masterpieces.
+In 2014-15 MTT also lead the SFS and academy-award winning actor Tim Robbins in a performance of John Cage’s Renga.
+In 2012, Tilson Thomas and the San Francisco Symphony presented a landmark two-week American Mavericks festival, a celebration of America’s maverick musical heritage of the 20th century; following the festival, MTT and the SFS toured nationally with the American Mavericks repertoire, including four concerts at Carnegie Hall.
 MTT has also led the Orchestra in internationally acclaimed explorations of the music of Mahler, Stravinsky, Prokofiev, Beethoven, Wagner, and Weill, and semi-staged productions including Britten’s Peter Grimes, Bartók’s Duke Bluebeard’s Castle, Debussy’s Le martyre de Saint Sebastian, music from Peer Gynt by Grieg, Robin Holloway, and Alfred Schnittke; Rimsky-Korsakov’s opera-ballet Mlada, and The Thomashefskys, celebrating MTT’s grandparents, Boris and Bessie Thomashefsky, pioneers of the American Yiddish theater.

 MTT’s many recordings have won numerous international awards, including 12 Grammy awards for his recordings with the SFS: for John Adams’ Harmonielehre and Short Ride in a Fast Machine, Mahler’s Symphonies Nos.
 3, 6, 7, 8, and the Adagio from Symphony No. 10, scenes from Prokofiev’s Romeo and Juliet, and a collection of three Stravinsky ballet scores – Le Sacres du printemps, The Firebird, and Perséphone.
 For the San Francisco Symphony’s own SFS Media label, Tilson Thomas and the Orchestra recorded all of Mahler’s symphonies and his works for voices, chorus and orchestra.
 In 2014 MTT and the Orchestra released the first ever live concert recording of Bernstein’s complete score for West Side Story featuring broadway and television star Cheyenne Jackson.
-Other significant recent recordings include American Mavericks with works by Henry Cowell, Lou Harrison, and Edgard Varèse, featuring pianist Jeremy Denk and organist Paul Jacobs; Ives’ A Concord Symphony, arranged by Henry Brant; Copland’s Organ Symphony with Paul Jacobs; and most recently Beethoven’s Symphonies Nos.
-2, 5, 7 and 9 and his Cantata on the Death of Emperor Joseph II and Piano Concerto No. 4, with soloist Emanuel Ax.
-Tilson Thomas’s recordings also include pioneering work with the music of American composers Carl Ruggles, Steve Reich, John Cage and George and Ira Gershwin.
+Other recent recordings include Masterpieces in Miniature, a collection of short orchestral works close to MTT’s heart, including Henry Litolff’s Scherzo from Concerto symphonique No. 4 featuring pianist Yuja Wang; American Mavericks with works by Henry Cowell, Lou Harrison, and Edgard Varèse, featuring pianist Jeremy Denk and organist Paul Jacobs; Ives’s A Concord Symphony, arranged by Henry Brant; Copland’s Organ Symphony with Paul Jacobs; and most recently Beethoven’s Symphonies Nos.
+2, 5, 7 and 9 and his Cantata on the Death of the Emperor Joseph II and Piano Concerto No. 4, with soloist Emanuel Ax.
+Tilson Thomas’s recordings also include pioneering work with the music of American composers Carl Ruggles, Steve Reich, John Cage, and George and Ira Gershwin.

 A Los Angeles native, Tilson Thomas began his formal studies at the University of Southern California, where he studied piano with John Crown and conducting and composition with Ingolf Dahl.
 At 19, he was named Music Director of the Young Musicians Foundation Debut Orchestra.
 He worked with Stravinsky, Boulez, Stockhausen, and Copland on premieres of their works at Los Angeles’s famed Monday Evening Concerts.
 During this period he was also pianist and conductor for Gregor Piatigorsky and Jascha Heifetz.